Large generation and batteries

 The connection process under Chapter 5 of the NER applies to:

-- all embedded generating systems that will be registered or otherwise do not benefit from the standing exemption (which generally applies to generating systems up to 5 MW)
+- all embedded generating systems that will be registered or otherwise do not benefit from the standing exemption (which generally applies to generating systems up to 5 MVA)

 - generating systems that do benefit from the standing exemption that have elected to use the Chapter 5 connection process.

-You can use the Enquiry Form in our Customer Portal to start the connection process if you wish.
+You can use the Enquiry Form in Customer Self Service to start the connection process if you wish.

 Information regarding participant categories and NEM classifications can be found on AEMO’s website.

-To establish or modify a generation connection to our distribution network, we require you to enter into a negotiated contract.
-This contract sets out the works that both parties will need to perform for the connection.
+In addition, where works are required to establish or modify a generation connection to our distribution network, we require you to enter into a Negotiated Connection Establishment Contract (we call this the Construction Contract).
+This sets out the works that both parties will need to perform for the connection.

 Reference documents for embedded generators

 Please refer to our Manuals, Forms and Fact Sheets webpage for further reference documents relating to our major connections, including embedded generators.

 Get in touch

 Do you have a specific question about connecting a large scale embedded generator?
 If so, please contact our Major Customer Team.